cushon/error-prone/bugpattern/IncompatibleModifiers.md

 ---
 title: IncompatibleModifiers
 summary: This annotation has incompatible modifiers as specified by its @IncompatibleModifiers annotation
 layout: bugpattern
-tags: LikelyError
+tags: ''
 severity: ERROR
 ---